 The openHMC controller expects complete HMC packets at the TX interface, and outputs such at the RX interface.
-HMC request packets must be generated within the user logic, except the HMC packet tail which must be set to zero.
+HMC request packets must be generated within the user logic, i.e. set a command, lng/dln fields, the cube ID and target address.
+The tail must be set to zero.